nylonbricks/remark-blockquote-alerts/README.md

 ![NPM Version](https://img.shields.io/npm/v/remark-blockquote-highlights)

-`remark-blockquote-highlights` extends the functionality of Markdown to enable highlighted blockquotes in environments using `remark`, such as `gatsby.js` and similar frameworks.
+`remark-blockquote-highlights` extends the functionality of Markdown to enable highlighted blockquotes in environments using `remark`, such as [Gatsby.js](https://gatsbyjs.com/) and similar frameworks.
 By default, Markdown in these environments does not support blockquote highlights.

+This package supports [ESM](https://nodejs.org/api/esm.html) and [CommonJS](https://nodejs.org/api/modules.html)
+formats, ensuring compatibility with modern frameworks and Node.js environments.

 GitHub introduced this feature in 2022 (see [GitHub Discussions](https://github.com/orgs/community/discussions/16925)), and it has since been widely used in many documents.
 This library allows you to bring similar functionality to your